dvijaymanohar/Lift-Generation-Model/README.md

 ## Bernoulli's equation

 Bernoulli's equation is a fundamental principle in fluid dynamics that relates the pressure, velocity, and elevation of a fluid flowing along a streamline.
-It describes the conservation of energy for an ideal, incompressible fluid.

 Bernoulli's equation can be written as:

-> P + 0.5 \* ρ \* v^2 + ρ \* g \* h = constant

-Where:

-P is the pressure of the fluid. ρ is the density of the fluid. v is the velocity of the fluid. g is the acceleration due to gravity. h is the height or elevation of the fluid.
+> lift_force = Lift Coefficient \* Chord Length \* Airfoil Length \* 0.5 \* Air Density \* Wind Speed \* Wind Speed;

 ## Repository Tree Structure